minio/docs/source/includes/container/steps-configure-minio-kes-hashicorp.rst

    :start-after: start-kes-generate-kes-certs-desc
    :end-before: end-kes-generate-kes-certs-desc

-Depending on your Vault configuration, you may need to pass the ``kes-server.cert`` as a trusted Certificate Authority.
-See the `Hashicorp Vault Configuration Docs <https://www.vaultproject.io/docs/configuration/listener/tcp#tls_client_ca_file>`__ for more information.
+Depending on your KMS configuration, you may need to pass the ``kes-server.cert`` as a trusted Certificate Authority.
 Defer to the client documentation for instructions on trusting a third-party CA.

 2) Create the KES and MinIO Configurations